jwasinger/eth-selfdestruct-analysis/README.md

     order by block_number asc, transaction_index asc
 ```

-The data is rather large and must be exported as multiple csv files to a GCS bucket.
+The dataset is somewhat large (30gb) and must be exported as multiple csv files to a GCS bucket.
 When exporting from BigQuery to GCS, choose `data-*.csv` as the naming format for the exported files.
 Download these csvs to a folder `data-traces` placed in the top-level directory of this repo.
 Execute the script `rename-files.py` to rename the downloaded files so that their data is ordered properly (i.e. the layout of the data in `data-0001.csv`, `data-0002.csv`, ... is chronological.  when the files are downloaded from the storage bucket, the numerical prefix assigned to a given csv is somewhat random).

 Execute the analysis by running `analyze.py`.